 This helps MCA loan providers get a better insight into the cash flow of your business and as a result, they’re able to estimate whether you’ll be able to successfully repay the loans.

-Lenders may request Profit & Loss Statements of the past two years -in order to gain a better understanding of the Highs & Lows of the business over a given period.
+Lenders may request Profit & Loss Statements for the past two years -to gain a better understanding of the Highs & Lows of the business over a given period.